Enroll Today: 425.686.0068

 11:30 Class ends and we transition for lunch

-Enroll your child for either full days or for morning half day sessions 5 days per week and they will enjoy a challenging introduction to kindergarten readiness in our Meteor Class (this program is not available for afternoon half day attendees).
+Enroll your child for either full days or for morning half day sessions 5 days per week and they will enjoy a challenging introduction to kindergarten readiness in our Meteor Class (this program is not available in the PM or with 3 day options).
 This class is designed for children age 4 to 5 years who will be attending kindergarten the following Fall.
 When Northshore School District (NSD) is in session September through June, our school age classroom is available for a dedicated prekindergarten class for students who are ready for a social and curriculum venue to help them meet the challenges of transitioning into the early elementary years.
-Sign up for the morning half day sessions for a prekindergarten program, or if you child attends full time and they are ready, they will automatically be enrolled in this focused prekindergarten class.
+Sign up for the morning half day sessions for a prekindergarten program, or if you child attends full time and they are ready, they will automatically be enrolled in this focused prekindergarten class (subject to space available).

 Portfolio Journals: all preK students will create a journal over the course of the year in which they will answer a question of the week with drawings and dictation of their narrative.
 The journal becomes a tool used throughout the year to measure progress and to discuss with parents during conference times.
 These are given to each student’s family at the end of the year in June.